kyohoonsim/Blind-Stereoscopic-Image-Quality-Evaluator-based-on-Binocular-Semantic-and-Quality-Channels/README.md

 ## Demo
 Run demo.m.

-The proposed code was trained on the whole LIVE-1 database.
+The proposed method was trained on the whole LIVE-1 database.

 We prepared 4 stereopairs to test the code.